kimmiwong/wastenot/README.md

 - You will need to get a Spoonacular API key at https://spoonacular.com/food-api/console#Dashboard.
 Add the key to the .env file in the server folder.

 - You will also need to get a Google Maps API key at https://developers.google.com/maps/documentation/javascript/get-api-key.
 Add the key to the .env file in the client folder.

+- Our production app is hosted through Render at https://wastenot-frontend-e09l.onrender.com.
+Our domain name is https://www.wastenotkitchen.com.

 ## Help